rundeck/docs/docs/api/index.md

 Optional parameters:

 * `format` : can be "xml" or "yaml" or "json" (API v44+) to specify the output format.
-Default is "xml"
+Default is "json"

 Alternately, specify the `Accept` header to indicate the response type: